 - You can use nofollow and outbound links, but don’t overdo it.

 Now is any of this new to you?
-Then shame on you for not following the rules.
-We do it “by the book”.
+Here at Web It, we do it “by the book”.
 No overstated promises.
 No black hat backlink buying.
 No outsourcing overseas.